-- 2015 – to date: Lecturer in Applied Mathematics, Loughborough University (UK)
+- 2019 – to date: Senior Lecturer in Applied Mathematics, Loughborough University (UK)

 - 2013 – 2015: Principal Investigator on an AXA Research Fellowship, School of Mathematical Sciences, University College Dublin (Ireland)